teonite/python-logstash/README.rst

   except:
       test_logger.exception('python-logstash-logger: Exception with stack trace!')

-If you wish to use the HTTP handler and pass credentials, it is recommended to set secure to true to use a HTTPS connection.
+If your Logstash is secured and requires authorization, you can use HTTP handler to your pass credentials.
+It is recommended to set secure to true to use a HTTPS connection.
 Otherwise your login and password will be passed in cleartext.

 For example::